xlingumass/docs-md/et_tutorials.md

 ***

+[//]: # (how to make it a nonthreatening and your-specific-IRB-approved way to get consent)

 [//]: # (overview/explanation blurb [+ inputs and outputs, from start to finish (perhaps make a flowchart?])

 [//]: # (running eyetracking with audio involved)

+## Single line reading experiments

 ### Gathering data